 Make your geofence the right size

-Make your ads actionable
+Make your ad formats actionable

 With location-based advertising, you want your audience to take immediate action.
-For example, if you own a coffee shop you can display an ad with a CTA like “Today only, buy one get one half price coffees!”
-The limited-time on the offer encourages audiences to take immediate action.
+For example, if you own a coffee shop, you can display an ad with a CTA like “Today only, buy one, get one half price coffees!”
+The limited time on the offer encourages audiences to take immediate action.

 Use contextual targeting